jzerbe/jzerbe.github.com/_posts/2014-12-24-death-valley-national-park-1.md

 in the badlands, 45 minutes down Gower Gulch, and 15 minutes crossing back to the parking area from the Southern outflow.
 There is a good map
-at the bottom of the _Hikespeak.com_ write-up.
+at the bottom of the linked _Hikespeak.com_ write-up.

 If you want to hear total silence, stop and stand at [36.4149847,-116.8360711,224m](https://www.google.com/maps/@36.4149847,-116.8360711,224m/data=!3m1!1e3),